 A pledge is something delivered as security for the payment of a debt or fulfillment of a promise.
 It is subject to forfeiture if one fails to pay or fulfill the promise.

-Limitations are prescribed by the law to the taking of a pledge from the borrower.
-A mill, or millstone, or upper garment, when given as a pledge, could not be kept over night (Ex.
-22:26-27).
-The outer garment in which a man slept at night, if taken in pledge, was to be returned before sunset (Ex.
-22:26-27; Deut.
-24:12-13).
-A widow's garment (Deut.
-24:17) and a millstone (6) could not be taken.
-A creditor could not enter the house to reclaim a pledge, but must remain outside till the borrower brought it (10-11).
+Limitations are prescribed by the law about the taking of a pledge from the borrower.
+A mill, or millstone, or upper garment, when given as a pledge, could not be kept over night (Exodus 22:26-27).